Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 The party also seized on the outgoing CM’s charge that Sidhu is “anti-national”.

-Senior BJP leader Prakash Javadekar termed Singh's charges ''extremely serious'' and asked why the Congress president and its two other main leaders Rahul Gandhi and Priyanka Gandhi Vadra are silent on this.
+Senior BJP leader Prakash Javadekar termed Singh's charges ''extremely serious'' and asked why Congress president Sonia Gandhi and its two other main leaders Rahul Gandhi and Priyanka Gandhi Vadra are silent on this.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)